 On April 9th, Lee sought re-supplies at a rail station near Appomattox, Virginia, but Grant beat him there in the “race to the rail.”
 Animated Map Lee’s trusted subordinate, General Porter Alexander, suggested dispersing the men into the woods to fight a guerrilla-type campaign against Grant, but Lee was having none of it.
 It was best, he said, to “look the fact in the face that the Confederacy has failed.”
 Grant and Lee met in a private Appomattox home and agreed to wind down their part of the war, which was the heart of the struggle even though smaller battles were still flickering across other parts of the country.
 Grant said, “Let us have peace.”
 The general fed the Confederates and told them to keep their guns for hunting and horses for farming, and to go home.
 The war died out over coming weeks as word spread of Lee’s surrender.

 The last battle was at Palmetto Ranch, Texas, in the Rio Grande Valley near Brownsville.
 The last Confederate general to surrender was Cherokee Chief Stand Watie in Oklahoma.
 The outnumbered South had fought hard but finally crumbled in the face of superior firepower and numbers, along with the collective weight of railroads, telegraphs, industrial labor, and mechanized farming.
 CSA President Jefferson Davis said the South had gone to war without counting the costs.
 The Confederacy’s dream of founding a sovereign empire built around slavery and free trade was dead.
 Lincoln, the GOP, the Union Army (white and black), and abolitionists bent the arc of history.
+While you won’t be tested on it, those interested should listen to this 1947 interview of 101-year-old Confederate soldier Julius Howell (24th Virginia Cavalry), in which he describes his experience at the end of the war and his favorable view toward abolition:

 The Last Victim